CTOR: The Middle Child of Email Metrics

 Why is CTOR super important?
 The other metrics are a measure of performance to some extent, but they don’t necessarily cover the whole effectiveness of the campaign.
 A simple illustration of this: While open rates are good indicators of interest in the topic and composition of good subject lines, they don’t actually matter unless the user clicks the CTA (call to action) embedded in the email.

 CTOR is that metric that answers the multi-dimensional question in a pretty effective way.
 It covers the effectiveness, distribution, actionability of the content and overall effectiveness.
-Once a marketer focuses on CTOR, the other equally important metrics of open rates and click rates can support fuller comprehension of the effectiveness of the campaign.
+Once a marketer focuses on CTOR, the other equally important metrics of open rates and click rates can support fuller comprehension of the campaign’s effectiveness, maybe on a b2b email marketing software.

 As you can see from our blog banner, there are some really important middle children who went on to achieve some great things in life.
 It’s important to pay attention to the often-ignored middle child metric: CTOR.